 For 3 days following the funeral, the family receives mourners, who offer further condolences.
 On the 7th day after the death, the family gathers again for a reading of the Qur'an, and 40 days after death, the family holds a special service at the deceased's house.
-To mark the passing of loved ones, women typically wear black for 40 days of mourning following their death pilgrimage.
+To mark the passing of loved ones, women typically wear black for 40 days of mourning following their death.

+Coptic Christians also wash, perfume, and dress the deceased in white linen, everyday apparel, or special clothing, such as that worn on a religious pilgrimage.
 The body is then placed in a casket.
 Mourners gather to offer condolences, with some mourners engaging in suwat, ritual wailing meant to honor the deceased, and others refraining from eating until the burial is completed.
 The funeral service is typically held in a church and features prayers, hymns, and incense, followed by burial in a cemetery.